VladislavVoskoboinik/university_students_survey_data_analysis/README.md

 # university_students_survey_data_analysis
-Data analysis of Faculty of Sociology survey using excel.
+Data visualization and analysis of Faculty of Sociology survey using excel.
 Moscow state university survey